codetricity/theta_oct_2020_community_update/README.md

 ![Wi-Fi Restrictions](images/wifi_restrictions.png)

-This problem is apparent if your app reduces the Wi-Fi setup steps to enhance the experience for your staff or customers.
+Problem is apparent if your app reduces the Wi-Fi setup steps to enhance the experience for your staff or customers.

 ![Wi-Fi Archiecture](images/network_architecture.png)